WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-02-Live-example-of-non-equivalent-testing-data.markdown

 special categorization of the ID?
 With a range of combinations from 00 to FF, the ID space has been partitioned into at least 256 new buckets.

-In such a case, the problem itself defines the equivalence classes.
+The problem itself defines the equivalence classes, not the data type.
+The problem we refer to has eight indepent attributes that apply, and the buckets are derived from a combination of those attributes.

-But let's imagine that the developer wrote the code such that rather than looking at every combination of possible bits it examined only single flags, hence just eight categories.
+Imagine  the developer wrote the code such that rather than looking at every combination of possible bits it examined only single flags, hence just eight categories.

-How many equivalence classes are there?
+How many equivalence classes are there; 8 or 256?
 Which is correct?
 The code, or the problem?

-Making this more challenging is that it is possible that the developer has discovered an elegant shortcut such that the final only breaks down into 8 categories of ID and not the 256 categories that a full pairwise treatment requires.
+Making this more challenging is that it is possible  the developer discovered an elegant shortcut and solving the problem only 8 categories of ID and not the 256 categories that a full combination treatment requires.

 But it is also possible that some of the pairwise combinations matter.
-Let's say the algorithm is mostly correct, except that the flags 0x00010000 and 0x00000010 combined together as 0x00010010 create a different condition that only happens when the two are combined and which must be handled in a special way.
+Let's say the algorithm is mostly correct, except that the flags 0x00010000 and 0x00000010 combined together as 0x00010010 create a different unique condition which must be handled in a special way.
 Now, instead of only 8 category partitions, there are 9.

 We will not discover that new equivalence class if we let the algorithm as expressed